aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     ```

 4. Generate the key pairs for your nodes in your working directory.
 You can do this by running
-    the following command with the Aptos CLI:
+    the following command with the Aptos CLI.
+PLEASE NOTE: If you are looking to deploy a validator and a validator fullnode, you will only run this command once on the validator.
+You will copy the output keys to the Validator Fullnode later:

     ```bash
     aptos genesis generate-keys --output-dir ~/$WORKSPACE/keys